Asian short-clawed otter

-We have a pair of Asian Short Clawed Otters called Daley, born at Chester Zoo in 2012, and Dotty, born at Drusillas Park in 2012 - they were introduced together as our new breeding pair in 2018 and we are delighted that they have welcomed three litters - June 2019, May 2020 and February 2021.
-Dotty and Daley are now a family of 10 and live at our Main Building with a large waterfall indoors.
-The family are active and very vocal especially as feeding time nears.
+Our large family, affectionately named 8D by the keepers, started when Daley, born at Chester Zoo in 2012, met Dotty, born at Drusillas Park in 2012.
+They were introduced together as a new breeding pair in 2018 and we are delighted that they have welcomed three litters - June 2019; Dash and Daisy, May 2020; Dillon and Darcy and February 2021; Dexta, Darwin, Doodle and Delilah!
+The family are very active and very vocal especially as feeding time nears.
 Dotty and Daley are currently living in an off show enclosure, enjoying some alone time!